-Under section 8 of the Sentencing Act 1991 (Vic), a sentencing judge may, depending on the nature of the offence committed and the other penalties imposed, choose to record a conviction for the offence, or to sentence you without recording a conviction.
-However, if the judge decides not to record a conviction for the offence, this will not prevent the judge from making any other order which he or she is able to do under the Act.
-This might include, for example, a drug treatment order which will facilitate the rehabilitation of the offender.
+Under section 8 of the Sentencing Act 1991, a sentencing judge may, depending on the nature of the offence and the penalties imposed, choose to record a conviction or to find the person guilty without recording a conviction.

-If the charges against you are dismissed, a conviction will not be recorded.
-In deciding whether to record a conviction, the sentencing judge will consider the circumstance, including the nature of the offence committed, your history and character, and what impact a recorded conviction would have on your employment prospects and personal well-being.
-If you are represented by a lawyer at the hearing for the offence, they will make submissions to try and stop a conviction being recorded.
+In deciding whether to record a conviction, the court will consider the defendant’s circumstances, including the nature of the offence committed, their history and character, and what impact a conviction would have on their employment prospects and personal well-being.

 If the person is represented by a lawyer when they are sentenced, the lawyer may make submissions to try and persuade the court not to record a conviction.
 This is more likely to occur in cases where the offending is minor and where a conviction will have a significant impact on the person – for example, precluding them from practicing their profession.

 Under the Criminal Procedure Act 2009, a criminal record includes details of findings of guilt and convictions.
 Even if a conviction is not recorded for an offence, the finding of guilt will still be on the person’s criminal record.

 A person can look up their criminal record by lodging a form with the Victoria Police and paying a fee.
 The form can be found on the Victoria Police website.
 A person’s criminal history can usually only be disclosed with their consent.